 - Radiation sensitizers (involves making cancer cells more susceptible to the effect of radiation therapy)

 - Immunotherapy (helps your immune system to fight the cancer cells)

-What is the survival rate for gallbladder cancer?
+What are the stages and survival rate for gallbladder cancer?

 The survival rate of gallbladder cancer depends on several factors, such as:

-- The stage of gallbladder cancer (depends on how far cancer has spread in the body)
+- The stage of gallbladder cancer (depends on how far the cancer has spread in the body)

 - How early in the course of the disease the treatment was initiated